 - Take biotin: If you’re taking a vitamin B supplement, you may already be getting enough biotin.
 If not, consider it, as it is essential for hair loss.
 Some people report stronger, thicker hair when taking biotin.

 - Combine fish oil with blackcurrant seed oil: In a 2015 study, researchers gave healthy women a supplement containing fish oil (460 mg), blackcurrant seed oil (460 mg), vitamin E (5 mg), vitamin C (30 mg) and lycopene (1 mg) for 6 months.
 They gave another group a placebo.
 They tested hair density at the start and end of the study.
 Results showed that those taking the supplement experienced improvements in hair density — hair became thicker — and 90 percent of women reported an overall decrease in hair loss.

 - Massage in some onion juice: It probably won’t smell the best, but onion juice has shown some promise in helping to promote hair growth, particularly if you have alopecia areata.
 In one 2015 animal study, researchers found that onion juice helped significantly increase hair growth over a placebo.
 An earlier study also found that it was effective in a small group of human subjects with alopecia areata.
 After six weeks, hair regrowth was seen in 86 percent of patients.
 Try it twice daily for a couple of months.

 - Drink more green tea.
-According to some studies, green tea — in addition to all its other health benefits — has the ability to reduce the amount of DHT in the body.
+According to some studies, green tea — in addition to all its other health benefits — can reduce the amount of DHT in the body.
 A 2005 animal study found that 33 percent of subjects who consumed green tea had significant hair regrowth after six months.